 Total death rate by state

-This chart shows how the total number of deaths in each state has risen over the last 28 days, using data compiled by the New York Times.
+This chart shows how the total number of deaths in each state has risen over the course of the epidemic, using data compiled by the New York Times.
 Tiles are colored by the number of deaths relative to the state’s population, including “probable” COVID-19 deaths — based on symptoms and exposure to the virus, without a positive test result — where these are available.
 The states are sorted by their current total number of reported deaths per 100,000 people.

 Daily death rate by state

-This chart shows the number of reported deaths relative to a state’s population on each day of its outbreak for the last 28 days.
-The states are sorted according to their death rates on the day with the most recent available data.
+This chart shows the number of reported deaths relative to a state’s population on each day of its outbreak.
+The states are again sorted by their total death rate.
 If the tiles for any state start to get lighter over time after a period with more intense colors, it suggests that its epidemic is starting to come under control.

 2. How many tests has your state run?